 Dennis has a history of innovation with 1995

 CD-Rom magazine Blender,

-technology from Applecart, a UK e-publishing consultancy, to
+technology from Applecart, an e-publishing consultancy, to

 give the appearance of being turned over (also used by Emap for Digital

 (15 August), Felix Dennis, founder of the company